criteo-cookbooks/chef-riemann/README.md

 # Recipes

-* riemann-server::default - Installs a Riemann server includng the dashboard
+* riemann-server::default - Installs a Riemann server including the dashboard
-* riemann-server::server - Installs and configures only the Riemann server
+* riemann-server::server - Installs the Riemann server only
-* riemann-server::dash - Installs and configures only the Riemann dashboard
+* riemann-server::dash - Installs the Riemann dashboard only

 # License and Maintainer